Integrations

 }'

 The blocks body must render to a JSON object with a blocks: [...] array.
 A render error or a parse error falls back to the default payload and logs a warning.
 A bad template never fails dispatch.
+Each body is capped at 32 KiB.

 Use "default" as the event key to define a single override that applies to every event type that doesn't have its own entry.